How 21 CFR Part 11 Impacts Life Sciences Security Standards

 - Provide real-time progress reports confirmed by electronic signatures in a legible form

 When it comes to Pharma and Biotech, things move pretty quickly.
 When an employee earns a new qualification or proves themselves able in certain situations, management needs to know immediately.
 Even weekly reports aren’t going to cut it. eLeaP audits all user progress in real time and, whenever an administrator wishes, they can access a given learner’s progress in a legible, easy to read, date-stamped report.
+If an instructor sets the E-Signature required setting to enforce course signing by end users before completion status can be awarded.

 - The system must ensure that all learning modules progress in a given sequence and that users cannot access future modules before completing one that comes before.